 The bottle of wine empty, it was time to head back to our coach, looking forward to a good, quiet night’s sleep.
 As it turns out, that wasn’t the case.
 We were awoken in the middle of the night several times by a loud wailing siren, to alert locals of a fire that had broken out on a neighbor’s property.
 Because they all help each other out in the country, the siren is how they summon the call for assistance.
 It seemed very few were responding that night, so the siren continued until they had enough hands on deck!
 Next came the crowing rooster at the crack of dawn, the clucking chickens, and their barking dog which was fresh out of neuter surgery and housed right beside our coach!
 So while our night on the farm didn’t end up being quiet at all, we were grateful for the wonderful company and conversation, as well as the early morning views at sunrise.
 After all, we could catch up on our sleep the next night!

 If you’re interested in finding out more about Harvest Hosts, please check out their website and tell them we sent you!
+If you decide to sign up, be sure to use coupon code RVLOVE to save 15%.
 It’s a great program that we hope to use and enjoy more as we continue our travels.